Winter Energy-Saving Ideas for Renters

 We respect your privacy.
 Unsubscribe at any time.

-Door and window draft stoppers or draft guards can be functional and decorative.
-You can find instructions for making your own draft stopper here.
-Ideas for creating a more decorative draft stopper can be found here.
+Door and window draft dodgers or draft guards can be functional and decorative.
+You can get ideas for making your own draft dodgers here.

 Insulated curtains or shades can reduce your heating cost.

-Many homeowners replace drafty windows with energy efficient windows to reduce their heating and cooling cost.
+Many homeowners replace drafty windows with energy-efficient windows to reduce their heating and cooling costs.
 As a renter, that is not likely to be an option for you.
 Therefore, you will need to find alternative ways to deal with drafty windows.

 Some of the options to consider may require that you consult with your landlord before moving forward with them.
 One option is to add weather stripping around the edges of your ill-fitting windows.
 A second option would be to purchase inexpensive window film for your drafty windows.